jaegertracing/documentation/content/download/_index.md

 * As [executable binaries](#binaries)
 * As [Docker images](#docker-images)

+## Try Jaeger v2

+The 2.x release candidate executable can be found in the latest [GitHub release](https://github.com/jaegertracing/jaeger/releases/) or as a Docker image `jaegertracing/jaeger` (https://hub.docker.com/r/jaegertracing/jaeger/tags).
+See also work in progress [v2&nbsp;documentation](/docs/next-release-v2/).

 ## Binaries

 Jaeger binaries are available for macOS, Linux, and Windows.
 The table below lists the available binaries: